dvrpc/network-routing/documentation/analysis.md

 - Execute a network-based accessibility analysis for NJ with ``sidewalk analyze-network nj``

 - Repeat for PA with ``sidewalk analyze-network pa``

-- Summarize the network analysis results with a hexagon overlay that identifies locations where connectivity within the sidewalk network could be improved.
-(TODO)

 ### [Prepare & Export Data Products for Visualization](../sidewalk_gaps/data_viz)